-The first specification simply regresses divisiveness and solidarity against our reelection indicator.
-The results in Table \ref{tab3} show that divisiveness has a significant, negative impact on reelection chances and that group solidarity has a positive impact.
-In the second specification, we include a term that couples group solidarity and divisiveness.\footnote{This interaction variable projects the vertex vector onto the group vector of its associated community, thereby indicating the actual contribution to aggregate modularity made by assigning the legislator to that specific group \cite{newman2006b}} This model maintains the finding that divisiveness is associated with decreased reelection probability.
-It also shows that the combination of divisiveness and solidarity has a strong positive impact on reelection, as indicated by the LOESS plots.
-While the sign of solidarity flips from positive to negative, it is important to remember that the total effect of solidarity must include the interaction term.
-At even moderately low levels of divisiveness (starting around rescaled values of 0.2 or even lower), the effect of the interaction term exceeds the main solidarity effect, suggesting that most legislators benefit from increased solidarity with their community.
-Finally, the third specification reveals that the findings are robust to the inclusion of common controls.
+We evaluate four mixed-effects logistic regression specifications and report our results in table \ref{indmelogit}.
+In the first specification, we regress divisiveness and solidarity against the reelection indicator.
+We find that divisiveness has a significant negative impact on reelection chances and that group solidarity has a significant positive impact.
+In the second specification, we also include the interaction of solidarity and divisiveness (Divisiveness $\times$ Solidarity).
+This model maintains the finding that divisiveness is associated with decreased reelection probability, and it also suggests that the combination of divisiveness and solidarity has a significant positive impact on reelection.
+Although the sign of solidarity flips from positive to negative, the aggregate effect of solidarity must include the interaction term.\footnote{The interaction variable projects the node vector onto the group vector of its associated community, thereby indicating the actual contribution to aggregate modularity that is made by assigning the legislator to that specific group \cite{newman2006b}.} At even moderately low levels of divisiveness (i.e., rescaled values of 0.2 or lower), the effect of the interaction term exceeds the main solidarity effect, suggesting that most legislators benefit from increased solidarity with their community.
+The third and fourth specifications include the aforementioned Congress-level and individual-level controls, and they yield similar results.